 (2) An appeal brought under section 54B(2) of the Occupational Safety and Health Act 1984 but not finally determined before the commencement of section 68, may be dealt with and determined as if that section had not been enacted.

-”.
+13 This amendment took effect on 15 May 2010 when the Petroleum Legislation Amendment and Repeal Act 2005 s.
+50 came into operation, see Gazette 14 May 2010 p.
+2015.

-14 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
+14 On the date as at which this reprint was prepared, the Standardisation of Formatting Act 2010 s.
 4 had not come into operation.
 It reads as follows:

 4. Schedule headings reformatted